 - The sauce will thicken as it cools and then it’s ready to be used.
 As I already mentioned, the chicken will marinate in part of this sauce and then the rest of the sauce is served with the meal — drizzle it over the chicken, whatever fruits/veggies you use, and the delicious coconut lime rice.

-What are some good side dishes for Chicken Teriyaki?
+What are some good side dishes for Teriyaki Chicken?

-- I’ve mentioned the pineapple quite a bit, but it really is a great pair for the chicken teriyaki.
+- I’ve mentioned the pineapple quite a bit, but it really is a great pair for the teriyaki chicken.
 I like to very lightly coat the thick pineapple slices in canola oil (both sides) and then add sea salt to both sides.
 This really intensifies the sweetness of the pineapple without changing the flavor.

 - If you’re in a time crunch, you can usually buy fresh pineapple that has already been cored.
 You’ll typically find it in the produce or deli section of your grocery store (I find it at my local Smith’s near the vegetable trays and use it whenever I’m in a pinch for time!)